MediaWind/react_kiosk_engine/docs/jsonFormat.md

 #### Custom action

 If needed, a custom action can be introduced inside the flow.
-This custom action is defined *outside* of the Engine and entirely managed from the widget using the kiosk Engine.
+This custom action is defined *outside* of the `Engine` and entirely managed from the widget using it.

-To use a custom action, a `onCustomAction` prop needs to be passed to the `Engine` componant in the widget's `App`, pointing to a handler that will receive a supercontext containing all of the usefull tools inside the Engine.
+To use a custom action, a `onCustomAction` prop needs to be passed to the `Engine` component in the widget's `App`, pointing to a handler that will receive a supercontext containing all of the usefull tools inside the Engine.

 In practice, this supercontext looks like this: